 No need to be intimidated by it though.
 In Estonia, we have many companies offering consulting and other business services with good value.
 Many of them are listed on our Marketplace.
 A good resource also to learn about doing business in Europe is Your Europe portal.

 Regardless of the complexity of running a global company that offers physical goods or a larger company with offices globally, there are many who have still decided to register their main office in Estonia.
 They are not the average e-resident, but they do benefit from the e-solutions and legal framework that enables remote business management.
-You can also learn more in our blog on who benefits from e-Residency.
+You can also learn more in our blog about who benefits from e-Residency.

-You may want to ask, what is the benefit then of running an Estonian company an e-resident?
+You may want to ask, what is the benefit then of running an Estonian company as an e-resident?

-Estonia is part of the EU and companies registered in Estonia can benefit from the EU regulations such as free movement of goods and services.
+Estonia is part of the EU and companies registered in Estonia can benefit from the EU regulations such as the free movement of goods and services.
 The business environment is already mostly accessible in English as well and it is constantly being improved.

 Estonia's business environment is transparent and trusted.
-For example, key details about all Estonian companies, including their ownership and financial data, is publicly available and verified through the use of digital identities.
+For example, key details about all Estonian companies, including their ownership and financial data, are publicly available and verified through the use of digital identities.
 This means one can also easily conduct due diligence online for potential partners.

-Estonia also ranks pretty high on the Ease of doing business (16-th from 190 countries).
+Estonia also ranks pretty high on the Ease of doing business (18th from 190 countries).